IMMM-SFA/tell/paper/paper.md

 `tell` is an open-source model that can be accessed via the [GitHub repoistory].
 The repository also includes a [Jupyter notebook] that provides a walkthrough of the core functionality of `tell`.
+This notebook also provides easy access to statistical validation results between the forecasts and observed data.
 Finally, more details about how the  model was formulated and its intended purpose can be found in the `tell` [User Guide].

 # Acknowledgements
 This research was supported in part by the U.S. Department of Energy, Office of Science, as part